squaresausage/Open-Source-PC110/Components/U6-M38224M6HP/README.md

 * Find pinout for the above mentioned adapter.
 * Attempt to read program back using verification process of the programming workflow
 * Potentially extract optically
-* Dissassmble and comment the code.
+* Dissassmble and comment the code (superset of 6502 instructions), registers documented in M3822 datasheet.

 ## Other Notes ##